starkxun/moonwell-bug-bounty/proposals/mips/mip-b46/MIP-B46.md

 This proposal distributes 3.33 million WELL tokens as rewards to users who deposit assets into Moonwell's Morpho vaults on Base.
-The tokens will be distributed equally across four popular vaults: cbBTC, USDC, WETH, and EURC.
+The tokens will be distributed proportionally across four popular vaults based on their strategic
+importance: USDC (50%), WETH (24%), EURC (13%), and cbBTC (13%).

 ## What Are Morpho Vaults?